tuananhbui89/tuananhbui89.github.io/_posts/2023-08-07-textual-inversion.md

 - In Dreambooth, only one neural prompt is used, while in Textual Inversion, there is a list of neural prompts
 - In Textual Inversion, it is important to specify the `placeholder_token` to reuse the same token in other prompts, while in Dreambooth, the identifier (i.e., `sks`) is used to specify the position in the embedding matrix to be updated (corresponding to the specific token).
 In inferencce, a prompt with the same identifier will be used to generate images, for example, `a photo of sks dog in the beach`.
 So to me, the whole prompt in Dreambooth is like a placeholder token in Textual Inversion.
 However, in this case, how the output looks like if we use a prompt that not contains the whole `instance_prompt`?
 For example, `a sks dog walking on the beach`?

-## How to process the dataset
+### How to process the dataset

-The above step shows how the specific token is processed.
-In this step, we will see in a higher level of how the training dataset is processed.
+To be continued... :D

-## How to train and learn the specific token
+### How to train and learn the specific token

+To be continued... :D

-## How to package the learned token and use it for inference (or upload to the hub)
+### How to package the learned token and use it for inference (or upload to the hub)

+To be continued... :D